department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 became worse: Use "got worse."

 beneficiary: In the context of life insurance, define on first mention in body copy as "the person you choose to receive your insurance proceeds."
 Include the definition in another sentence, as a parenthetical, or set off with commas.

+Benefits Delivery at Discharge (BDD) program.
+Note that “Benefits” is plural.
+See [Abbreviations and acronyms](https://design.va.gov/content-style-guide/abbreviations-and-acronyms) for guidance on using acronyms on VA.gov.

 blind or low-vision (not "blind or sight-impaired")